 Raimundo: Handcrafted for students

 At their workshop off Valencia in Spain, Raimundo produce over 12,000 instruments a year, almost all of which are exported to countries across the globe.
-It is not exactly an Asian mass production set up churning out countless number of guitars on an assembly line.
+It is not exactly an Asian mass production setup.
 But it not a luthier’s hut either.

 Handcrafting is a major portion of the entire guitar building process.
 They are convinced that their success has come about by sticking to the artisan spirit of traditional Spanish guitar making.
 All of their models feature the ‘Spanish heel’, where part of the neck of the guitar remains inside the body.
 “It is an elaborate and time consuming process, but one which offers a greater stability to the instrument, as well as important sonic advantages.”